About the design options

 In 2020, we asked our community how we could improve Maling Road in Canterbury.
-Over 1,200 people shared their ideas and we used these to create our Maling Road Place Plan and streetscape concept designs.
+Over 1,200 people shared their ideas.
+We used these to create our Maling Road Place Plan and streetscape concept designs.

-The main improvements we want to achieve include:
+The main improvements we wanted to achieve included:

 • resurfaced and wider footpaths along the street